filecoin-project/devgrants/rfp-proposals/crypto3-rsa-based-vector-commitments.md

   Most of them were done with C++.
 Ex-[Steemit](https://steemit.com)(less) developer, ex-[Golos](https://golos.io)(more) CTO.
 Founded [=nil; Foundation](https://nil.foundation), which intention is to develop and standartize database and cryptography-related specifications.
+Founded [=nil;
-Designed and developed =nil; Foundation's crypto3 modern cryptographiy suite, partially intended to be included in [Boost](https://boost.org) and partially to provide architecturally clean and type-safe modern cryptography suite (mostly for internal foundation's usage, but some modules were made opensouce) with no (or very small amount of) heap allocations.
+  Crypto3](https://crypto3.nil.foundation) cryptography team currently incubated within =nil; Foundation.
+Designed and developed =nil; Foundation's crypto3 modern cryptographiy suite, partially intended to be included in [Boost](https://boost.org), to become a foundation for C++ STL cryptography proposal and partially to provide architecturally clean and type-safe modern cryptography suite (mostly for internal Foundation's usage, but some modules were made opensouce) with no (or very small amount of) heap allocations.
 * Alexey Moskvin.
 5+ years experience in developing security-related C++ software.
   Assembly superoptimizations fan.
 Developing =nil; Foundation's crypto3 for last two years.